Haim Be'er: Biography

 Haim Rachlevsky (Be'er) was born in Jerusalem to an Orthodox Jewish family.
-He grew up in the Geula neighborhood, and attended Ma'aleh, a state religious high school.
-In 1963-1965 he served in the Israel Defense Forces in the army rabbinate, writing for the army newspaper Mahanayim.
-Concurrently he worked nights as a copy editor at the daily newspaper Davar.
+He grew up in the Geula neighborhood and attended Ma'aleh, a state religious high school.
+From 1963 to 1965 he served in the Israel Defense Forces in the army rabbinate, writing for the army newspaper Mahanayim.
+Concurrently, he worked nights as a copy editor at the daily newspaper Davar.

 In 1966, he began working at the Am Oved publishing house, first as a copyeditor and later as an editor and member of the editorial board.
 All his books have been published by Am Oved.
 For ten years, he wrote a weekly column called "Memoirs of a Bookworm" (Mi-zikhronoteha shel tolaat sefarim).

 Be'er teaches Hebrew literature at Ben-Gurion University of the Negev.

-Be'er's latest novel, El Makom Sheharuakh Holekh, ("Back from Heavenly Lake"; 2010), was inspired by a trek to Nepal and Tibet.
+Be'er's latest novel, El Makom Sheharuakh Holekh ("Back from Heavenly Lake"; 2010), was inspired by a trek to Nepal and Tibet.
 Dedicated to the classic Yiddish writer Mendele Mocher Sforim, it is a mystical tale about a Hasidic rebbe from Bnei Brak who travels to Tibet.